 SCAN operates six DYCD sponsored Cornerstone Community Centers in East Harlem, each affiliated with a NYC Dept. of Housing Authority (NYCHA) development: Dewitt Clinton Houses, East River Houses, Jackie Robinson Houses, King Towers, Lehman Houses and Wagner Houses.
 Serving youth, adults and seniors, core services include afterschool programming such as: visual and performing arts, street gang outreach / violence prevention, computer classes, recreation, academic tutoring, ESL classes, parenting workshops, and teen focused activities including violence prevention, Hip Hop, employment referrals, street savvy outreach, and our Reach For The Stars upward bound program.

 Individuals served each year: 3,500

-SCAN’s two DYCD-sponsored Beacon programs, El Faro Beacon in East Harlem in the Coalition High School for Social Change, and in Harlem, the Usawa Wadleigh Beacon in the Wadleigh Secondary School For The Performing & Visual Arts in Harlem, and the Seton Falls Beacon at the Bronx Alliance Middle School MS355.
+SCAN runs three DYCD-sponsored Beacon programs: El Faro Beacon in East Harlem in the Coalition High School for Social Change, the Usawa Wadleigh Beacon in the Wadleigh Secondary School For The Performing & Visual Arts in Harlem, and the Seton Falls Beacon at the Bronx Alliance Middle School MS355.
 All serve as community centers located in an NYC public school site.
 Each location offers a wide range of youth and adult programming, including academic support, cultural appreciation, recreation, creative arts, Regents, SAT and college prep, career education, counseling and peer support.